dantegates/dantegates.github.io/_posts/2019-01-19-active-learning-and-deep-probabalistic-ensembles.md

 from functools import partial
 import gc

-# set to 8 to replicate experiments in paper
+# the parameters below replicate the "linear-4" experiment from the paper
+# with some minor adjustments and shortcuts (e.g. using "h_cat" over "h_ens"
+# and not doing random crops on the images).
 n_ensemble_members = 8
-# set to 16000 to replicate experiments in paper
 budget = 16000
-# set to 4 or 8 to replicate experiments in paper
-n_iterations = 8
+n_iterations = 4
-# set to 400 to replicate experiments in paper
 max_epochs = 400
-# set to 25 to replicate experiments in paper
 patience = 25
 # keras param, if non-zero this can blow up the output in the cell below
 verbosity = 0